roman-milk/roman-milk.github.io/two-teachers.md

+===

- ****** Two Teachers Ch.
-02 ****** byStoryTeller07© Strolling to the classroom, swinging her hips, Sylvia couldn't help smiling to herself.
+Strolling to the classroom, swinging her hips, Sylvia couldn't help smiling to herself.
 Perhaps she could improve her student's grades, if she promised to blow the highest achievers.
 Two of the girls in class would welcome their teacher, between their legs.
 She sat giggling in the empty classroom, feeling unusually rude and frivolous.

  The wet panties, kept reminding her, of the naughty lunchtime escapade.
 She had been a dull girl at high school, missing out on all the fun.
 Even when she left, the two boyfriends had been dull, and she now realised, they had been useless in bed.
 Now she had the attention of the school hunk, with exciting, illicit sex to contemplate.
 It was no wonder her head was spinning.